jakefv/Filevine-Admin-Utility/README.md

 # FV-Admin-Toolbar
-A chrome extension that creates shortcuts for Filevnie Adminstrators.
+A chrome extension that creates shortcuts for Filevine Adminstrators.